S-F-III/S-F-III/README.md

 - @S-F-III
 - Currently a student working to become a cyber secruity specialist
+- This is where I store temporary code files for use elsewhere

 <!---
 S-F-III/S-F-III is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.